erzer12/NewsHunt-bot/README.md

 # NewsHunt

-A modular Discord bot for international and local news with automatic translation, country/language preferences, bookmarks, daily news, onboarding, and Render deployment support.
+A modular Discord bot for international news with country/language preferences, daily news, onboarding, and Render deployment support.

 ---

 ## Features
 - Get top headlines from NewsAPI in your preferred language.
-- Fetch local/city news via Google News RSS, translated to your language.
 - Set country and preferred languages.
-- Bookmarks, daily news, onboarding, and more.
+- Daily news, onboarding, and more.
 - Interactive paginator for browsing news.
 - Admin channel setup for daily news.
-- Summarize articles.
 - Search, trending, flash/breaking news.
 - Runs as a web service for Render deployment (Flask for health checks).